k21/MarathonKit/README.md

 ### Network communication ###

-You can use the `MarathonKit::Network` class to create TCP and UDP connections easily.
+You can use the `MarathonKit::Core::Network` class to create TCP and UDP connections easily.
 To create a TCP client, create an instance of the class `TcpClient`.
 It takes the host name and service port of the remote server as parameters of its constructor.
 For example the following code will connect to a local server on